tcheeric/nostr-java/nostr-java-examples/README.md

 ```

 ## Creating a custom Nostr Event and Tag
-We use the ```nostr.api.EventNostr.GenericEventNostr.createGenericEvent(@NonNull Integer kind, @NonNull String content)``` method to create a custom event.
-The example below creates a custom event with a custom tag, and sends it to relays.
+We use the ```nostr.api.EventNostr.GenericEventNostr.createGenericEvent(@NonNull Integer kind, @NonNull String content)``` method to create custom events, i.e. events not supported out-of-the-box by the nostr-java library.
+The example below re-creates the TextNoteEvent as a custom event, and a custom tag, then sends the event to relays.
 The alt-tag is created using the TagFactory class, which is a helper class for creating custom tags.
 The TagFactory class has a method for creating each type of tag.
 In the example below, we create a custom tag with a tag name of "alt", a tag kind of 31, and a tag content of "an alt text". ```["alt", 31, "an alt text"]```.

 ```java